 James E Dixon, A Real-Life Superman, Encourages Amputees To Keep Moving Forward In His Book And Movie Deal

 James E. Dixon, Keynote Speaker, Author, Superhero, and Amputee Advocate, with A YouTube Channel, Living His Dream and Bringing Joy to People Around the World.
-Here is His Life’s Story and Incredible Journey.

 Life has been moving remarkably quickly for James Dixon.
 He’s recently agreed to a book deal, a documentary is being made about him, and he will be featured in a comic book.
 It’s all because he decided to wear shorts.
 Due to poor circulation, Dixon’s leg was amputated when he was 11 years old.
 He kept quiet about the leg for 45 years.
 Dixon’s mother used to tell him he was Superman, just with a bit of kryptonite.
 Dixon said he felt like an outsider despite his family’s encouraging efforts.
 His attitude changed four years ago.

 “I thought about the fact that at some point, I had to get over the fear of what other people thought it said about me,” Dixon said.
 “I decided I would wear shorts.
 And that was a monumental day for me.
 But I waited to do it until I got a new prosthetic.”
 The new leg didn’t look like an imitation of human legs.
 But it also wasn’t a 25-pound prosthetic held together with duct tape.
-Instead, the latest leg, A state of the art leg, would allow Dixon to keep up with the athletic lifestyle he adopted after his amputation.
+Instead, the latest leg, A state-of-the-art leg, would allow Dixon to keep up with the athletic lifestyle he adopted after his amputation.

 https://youtu.be/8NREeNyfF6Y